Signed in as:

 Sponsoring our flock means you will get to hear about all their antics, with different photos and news each month.

-Sponsoring our disabled flock means you will get to hear about a different disabled duck each month including photos and news.
+Sponsoring our disabled flock means you will get to hear about our very special disabled ducks each month including photos and news.

 Forest is an older lady who was struggling with the standard duck set-up her owner had.
 So her owner decided to rehome her at the rescue so that she could live in a more disabled-friendly set-up.
 This was such a difficult decision for her owner to make and we are so grateful she decided to do what was right for the duck and not for her.
 Often this is not what happens and sometimes ducks come to us a little later than they should.
 We understand it is hard to make this sort of decision but in the end, it has to be what is right for the duck and Forest loves living here.
 Forest will be around 10 years old in 2025.
 Forest is a Mallard.

-Vera Duckworth is going to be 15 years old in June 2025 and whilst she started her time with us with her best friend as a mirror she has since made some wonderful new friends.
+Vera Duckworth was 15 years old in June 2025 and whilst she started her time with us with her best friend as a mirror she has since made some wonderful new friends.

-Vera is such a sweet little girl who loves nothing more than a gosspi with the girls and a flirt.
+Vera is such a sweet little girl who loves nothing more than a gossip with the girls and a flirt.

 Vera is a Khaki cross